How To Find The Right Partner For Your Business Acquisition Journey

 • A good partner can complement the skills and knowledge you may lack.

-• You should not find a partner just for the sake of making the job less lonely.
+• You should not find a partner just to make the job less lonely.

 • If you’re looking for a partner to help with operations, consider paying a professional and vesting over time.